 - Displays the name of the group.
 To view the members in the group, click the group name.

 - Displays the number of user-created dashboards and activity maps that are shared with the group.

-- Displays whether the group is enabled or disabled on the appliance.
+- Displays whether the group is enabled or disabled on the system.
 When the status is Disabled, the user group is considered empty when performing membership checks; however, the user group can still be specified when sharing content.

 - Displays the amount of time elapsed since the group membership was refreshed.
 User